bgvmysore/miniproject_stepin/1_Requirements/Readme.md

 ## Costs and Features

 ### Costs

 * My applications is designed to only solve first order ODE which is of Linear Time Invarient type but it can be extended to solve any ODE in future.
 * This application depends on gnuplot for handling its plotting and graphing requirements.

 ### Features

 * Provide solution to 1st Order Linear ODE.
 * Option for choosing various numercal methods like Euler Methods or Runge Kutta Methods to solve ODEs.
 * Provide a plot of the solution using Gnu plot.
 * Save the solution to csv file.

 ## SWOT Analysis

 <img src="../6_ImagesAndVideos/Swot.svg" align="center" width="700px"/>

 ## 4W's and 1H's

-### Who:
+### Who

 This can be used by electical engineers, control system engineers, mechanical engineers or students or anybody who wants an approximate solution to 1st Order Linear ODE.

-### What:
+### What

 This is an application that takes a specific ODE with all its parameters, solution limits and step size, external input and returns a solution in the form of a csv file or plot or both.

-### When:
+### When

 Whenever an approximate solution for 1st order linear ODE is required or fast solution is required or when the user wants to visualize the solution this application is quite useful.

-### Where:
+### Where

 This application can be used in Laboratories, Research and Development fields, College / Universities in order to evaluate systems and models which is of the above specified form.

-### How:
+### How

 The user defines his ODE in a file and that file is fed into the application then user is asked to select a numerical method to solve his ODE and he is given an option to save solution to a cvs file or diaplay plot of solution or both.

-# Detailed Requirements
+## Detailed Requirements

-## High Level Requirements
+### High Level Requirements

 | ID | Description | Status |
 |-|-|-|